1-Octanol: Water/octanol partitioning

 Where a and b are constants, $K_{sc/w}$ is the stratum corneum/water partition coefficient, and $K_{w/o}$ is the water/octanol partition coefficient.
 The values of a and b vary between papers, but Cleek & Bunge have reported the values a = 0, b = 0.74.

 Properties and uses

 With a flash point of 81 °C, 1-octanol is not seriously flammable, though its autoignition temperature is as low as 245 °C. 1-Octanol is mainly consumed as a precursor to perfumes.
-It has been examined for controlling essential tremor and other types of involuntary neurological tremors because evidence indicates it can relieve tremor symptoms at lower doses than are required to obtain a similar level of symptomatic relief from consumption of ethanol, thereby reducing the risk alcohol intoxication at therapeutic dosages.

 1-Octanol hydrogen bonds to Lewis bases.
-It is a Lewis acid in the ECW model and its acid parameters are E_{A} = 0.85 and C _{A} = 0.87.
+It is a Lewis acid in the ECW model and its acid parameters are E_{A} = 0.85 and C_{A} = 0.87.

+Octanol has a sedative and anesthetic effect in animal studies, though 1-octanol may not be the most potent isomer.
+1-Octanol has been examined for controlling essential tremor and other types of involuntary neurological tremors because evidence indicates it can relieve tremor symptoms at lower doses than are required to obtain a similar level of symptomatic relief from consumption of ethanol, thereby reducing the risk of alcohol intoxication at therapeutic dosages.